Welcome - I'm Jake Hawes.

 Pronouns: he/him Location: Nashville, TN, USA

 I'm a PhD Candidate at the University of Michigan's School for Environment and Sustainability.
-I study adaptation in urban food systems in the Urban Sustainability Research Group.
+I study sustainability, resilience, and justice in food-energy-water systems as part of the Urban Sustainability Research Group.

-At SEAS, I have developed a mixed methods dissertation studying urban agriculture as a form of adaptation in regional food systems.
-I am employing life cycle assessment, survey research, and spatial analysis to study the environmental, social, and spatial effects of urban agriculture, contributing to our understanding of its role in sustainable, just city-regions.
+At SEAS, I have developed a mixed methods dissertation studying tradeoffs and synergies in sustainability, resilience, and justice in urban food systems.
+I am employing life cycle assessment, survey research, and spatial analysis to study the environmental, social, and spatial effects of urban agriculture, contributing to our understanding of its role in cities today and tomorrow.
 To support this work, I have joined Dr. Newell in the FEW-meter international urban agriculture research project.